MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ClientAccessRule.md

 ```

 ### -ExceptAnyOfClientIPAddressesOrRanges
-The ExceptAnyOfClientIPAddressesOrRanges parameter specifies an exception for the client access rule that's based on the client's IP address.
+The ExceptAnyOfClientIPAddressesOrRanges parameter specifies an exception for the client access rule that's based on the client's IPv4 or IPv6 address.
 Valid values for this parameter are:

-- A single IP address: For example, 192.168.1.1.
+- A single IP address: For example, 192.168.1.1 or 2001:DB8::2AA:FF:C0A8:640A.
-- An IP address range: For example, 192.168.0.1-192.168.0.254.
+- An IP address range: For example, 192.168.0.1-192.168.0.254 or 2001:DB8::2AA:FF:C0A8:640A-2001:DB8::2AA:FF:C0A8:6414.
-- Classless Inter-Domain Routing (CIDR) IP: For example, 192.168.3.1/24.
+- Classless Inter-Domain Routing (CIDR) IP: For example, 192.168.3.1/24 or 2001:DB8::2AA:FF:C0A8:640A/64.

 You can enter multiple values separated by commas.

+For more information about IPv6 addresses and syntax, see this Exchange 2013 topic: [IPv6 address basics](https://docs.microsoft.com/exchange/ipv6-support-in-exchange-2013-exchange-2013-help#ipv6-address-basics).

 ```yaml
 Type: MultiValuedProperty